ElsevierSoftwareX/SOFTX-D-21-00180/TA_BPMN_editor/README.md

 ### Relative constraint

-We created a custom connection that sets relative temporal constraints between any pair of elements in the diagram.
-These relative constraints are a general concept in temporal verification methods.
-We implemented them as a custom objects and save them as extension elements in the BPMN model.
+We created a custom connection that sets relative temporal constraints between any pair of elements in the diagram.<br>
-The editor loads and saves BPMN XML files with the information of the relative constraints.
+A relative constraint limits the temporal distance between two elements: A ---[1,10]---> B means that, during an execution, the activity B must start/end (according to the specification of the relative constraint) between 1 and 10 units time after the start/end of A.

 The attributes of relative constraint elements are: type ("custom:connection"), id_relative, waypoints, source, target, From (default: end), To (default: start), and propositionalLabel.
 We save the realtive constraints as extension element of the element where the connection starts.
 This is an example of a relative constraint.